Brounchy/couchdb-dbmanager/README.md

 couchdb-dbmanager
 =================

-Project to do database management on couchdb databases
+Java api to do database management on couchdb databases using ektorp.